 While we continue to grow and evolve—now presenting works by local, regional, national and international artists—we remain committed to our roots as an artist-run centre.
 G44 now supports a membership of over 500 artists and, on average, pays approximately $80,000 per year in fees directly to artists.
 Staff, Board and members continue to collaborate on vision- and decision-making, affecting both governance practices and programming.

-David is an emerging lens-based artist.
+David Scriven is an emerging lens-based artist.
 He also has in-depth experience in corporate governance and strategic planning.
-Over the last 20 years, David held progressive roles, including Acting President and CEO at Technical Standards and Safety Authority, and he is a Chartered Director through The Directors College (2020).
+Over the last 20 years, Scriven held progressive roles, including Acting President and CEO at Technical Standards and Safety Authority and he is a Chartered Director through The Directors College (2020).

 Gustavo Jabbaz is an emerging photographer who previously worked primarily with internet-based technologies, and now offers consulting services in online marketing.
 His areas of expertise include web development, stakeholder relations and strategy and execution of online marketing campaigns.

-Zile is an artist, documentary photographer, graphic designer and museum professional.
+Zile Liepins is an artist, documentary photographer, graphic designer and museum professional.

-sarah is a tkaronto-based photographer with a background in French Language, Literature and Gender Studies.
+sarah bodri is a tkaronto-based photographer with a background in French Language, Literature and Gender Studies.

 Chris Lashbrook